NewAmazingPVP/AutoUpdateViaVersion/README.md

+# Note
+- I have officially stopped working on this plugin and instead am working on this new feature-rich plugin, [AutoViaUpdater](https://github.com/NewAmazingPVP/AutoViaUpdater).
+This new plugin automates the updating of all the Vias, such as ViaVersion, ViaRewind, ViaBackwards, and ViaRewind-Legacy, all-together.

 # AutoUpdateViaVersion
 AutoUpdateViaVersion is a plugin for Minecraft servers that automatically updates the ViaVersion plugin to the most recent successful build.